Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps: The Algorithm

-We now utilise the reconstruction algorithm to identify the location of a single emitter.
-A coarse $g^{(2)}(0)$ map acquired with a objective that has 6.4\,\(\mu\)m focal spot is inverted to estimate the occupancy in each coarse pixel.
-We then confine the high-magnification scan (objective with 800\,nm focal spot) to these regions of interest (ROIs).
-This multi-resolution strategy enables accurate localisation with higher resolution, improved SNR, and greatly reduced acquisition time.
+We now utilise the reconstruction algorithm to identify the location of a single emitter or a few emitters in a subfocal region.
+A coarse $g^{(2)}(0)$ map acquired with an objective that has a 6.4\,\(\mu\)m focal spot is inverted to estimate the occupancy in each coarse pixel.
+We then confine the high-magnification scan (objective with 800\,nm focal spot) to these regions of interest (ROIs). {Importantly, the coarse stage is used only for ROI selection and does not determine the final emitter position; therefore, errors in the coarse map do not propagate to the second stage, since the final emitter-number estimation and localisation are performed independently from the fine-scan data.} Alternatively, This multi-resolution strategy enables accurate localisation with higher resolution, improved SNR, and {reduced} acquisition time. {This strategy can be implemented as an augmented intensity-scanning scheme, in which conventional intensity imaging is used to identify regions of low intensity or ambiguous contrast, while the reconstruction algorithm is selectively applied within these regions to resolve emitter-number occupancy inside subfocal areas.}

 Fig \ref{fig4} shows the recommended experimental procedure for locating a single NV center. (a) shows ground-truth NV-center distribution over a \(32\times32~\mu\mathrm{m}^{2}\) field sampled at \(1.6~\mu\mathrm{m}\) per pixel, colors indicate the integer number of NV centers per pixel. (b) shows coarse \(g^{(2)}(0)\) map obtained by raster-scanning (a) with a 6.4\,\(\mu\)m diameter focal spot (lower numerical aperture (NA)). (c) shows emitter distribution reconstructed from (b) where the highlighted tile is selected as a region of interest for single-NV search. (d) shows ground-truth NV-center distribution within the selected \(1.6\times1.6~\mu\mathrm{m}^{2}\) area sampled at \(200~\mathrm{nm}\) per pixel. (e) shows local \(g^{(2)}(0)\) map of that ROI acquired by raster-scanning with an 800\,nm diameter Gaussian focal spot (high NA) and (f) shows reconstruction of emitter distribution from (e).